trvswgnr/stronk/README.md

 import { type } from "stronk-ts";
 ```

-`type` exposes a the following methods:
+`type` exposes the following methods:

 -   `create` - creates a new type
 -   `is` - checks if a value is of a type